 The goal of the inspections conducted in Sections 03.03, 03.04, and 3.05 is to verify that the licensee has adequately implemented its program and documented results developed from its processes.

 The target of Section 03.01 is to review at least six procedures; the target of Section 03.02 is to review the qualification records of approximately 20 Level II personnel and five Level III personnel.
 If fewer than 6 procedures or the stated number of records are available, then all available procedures or records should be reviewed.
-However, if fewer procedures or personnel records are reviewed, but the inspector(s) feel that the quality of the procedures or records is high and there are no significant findings, the intent of this portion of the may be met.
+However, if fewer procedures or personnel records are reviewed, but the inspector(s) feel that the quality of the procedures or records is high and there are no significant findings, the intent of this portion of the IP may be met.

 The target of the inspections conducted in Sections 03.03, 03.04, and 03.05 is to review a sufficient number of examinations and the processes used to perform them to demonstrate that the program results in accurate and verifiable NDE program implementation.
 The target samples for these sections are the percentages cited in Section 02.05, PSI Plans and Schedules.
 This procedure is complete upon satisfactory inspection results verifying that the NDE program adequately implements and documents the successful completion of NDE.